-How To Auto Logout Inactive Users After A Period Of Time In Linux - OSTechNix
+How To Auto Logout Inactive Users After A Period Of Time In Linux

 # chmod +x /etc/profile.d/autologout.sh

 Now, logout or reboot your system.
 The inactive user will automatically be logged out after 100 seconds.
-The normal user can’t change this settings even if he/she wanted to stay in the session.
+The normal user can't change this settings even if he/she wanted to stay logged in the session.
 They will be thrown out exactly after 100 seconds.

-These two methods are are applicable for both local session and remote session i.e the locally logged-in users or and/or the users logged-in from a remote system via SSH.
-Next we are going to see how to automatically logout only the inactive SSH sessions, not local sessions.
+These two methods are are applicable for both local session and remote session i.e the locally logged-in users or the users logged-in from a remote system via SSH.
+In the next method, we are going to see how to automatically logout only the inactive SSH sessions, not local sessions.

 Method 3: